Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Sample and Method

 CIGALE provides SED libraries containing various models of star formation histories (SFHs), stellar populations, and dust attenuations, which are used to fit the model SEDs to the observed photometries.
 Bayesian methods are employed to estimate the physical properties and their errors.
 In this study, we assume a Chabrier initial mass function (IMF, \citealt{Chabrier+03}) for the single stellar population (SSP) model \citep{BruChar+03}.
+The potential effects on our results from using different modeling assumptions, such as binary stellar populations (e.g. \citealt{Eldridge+17}), a top-heavy IMF, or a different high-mass cutoff for the IMF, are discussed in Section~\ref{sec:reionization_history}.
 For the SFH, we adopt a $\tau$-model, where star formation rate, $\mathrm{SFR}(t) \propto \exp{\left(-\frac{t}{\tau}\right)}$, and parameterize their stellar age on a logarithmic scale from 2 Myr up to the cosmological age at the corresponding redshift.
+The stellar age we use in this study represents the time elapsed since the onset of the first star formation in the assumed SFH.
+In this age definition, it should be noted that the age uncertainty increases for galaxies that had a burst of star formation a long time ago but then experienced a more recent burst.
+We take this uncertainty into account in the subsequent analysis.
 The metallicity is considered over the range $Z = 0.02Z_{\odot} \mathchar`- Z_{\odot}$.
-We use the attenuation law by \citet{Calzetti+00}, with $E(B-V)$ ranging from 0 to 1.0.
+We use the attenuation law by \citet{Calzetti+00}, with E(B-V) ranging from 0 to 1.0.
 The redshift of LAE is fixed to the redshift of the \Lya emission line at the central wavelength of the corresponding NB filter.
 To ensure the accuracy of the SED fitting, magnitudes fainter than the $2\sigma$ depth in each filter are treated as upper limits.
 We note that our sample includes photometric data at wavelengths longer than the Balmer break at all redshifts.
 This increases the likelihood that the degeneracy of ages and dust amounts can be resolved, as noted in \citet{Iani+24}.
 After performing the SED fitting, we assess the goodness of fit using \texttt{reduced\_chi\_square} ($\chi^2_{\texttt{reduced}}$) of CIGALE, which quantifies how well the model matches the observed data.
 The LAEs with $\chi^2_{\texttt{reduced}}$ greater than five are excluded from the sample due to their large uncertainty in the SED fitting.
 In practice, however, all objects satisfied the $\chi^2_{\texttt{reduced}}$ criterion, and no sources were removed based on this threshold.
 Figure \ref{fig:SED} shows examples of the SED fitting results at each redshift.
-To check the validity of physical quantities such as SFR, stellar age, and stellar mass output by CIGALE, we compare our results with those of the SED fitting carried out in DJA/grizli photometric catalogue using EAZY\citep{EAZY} for all objects in the catalogue, and confirm that there are no significant discrepancies.
+To check the validity of physical quantities such as SFR, stellar age, and stellar mass output by CIGALE, we compare our results with those of the SED fitting carried out in DJA/grizli photometric catalogue using EAZY \citep{EAZY} for all objects in the catalogue, and confirm that there are no significant discrepancies.
 We also utilize the \texttt{mock\_flag} function in CIGALE to assess the reliability of our fitting procedure.
 This function automatically generates mock catalogs by adding observational errors to model SEDs based on the best-fit parameters, and then perform SED fitting on these mocks again.
 The physical quantities recovered through this process show no significant difference from the input values, confirming that our fitting method robustly retrieves these parameters.
 The posterior distributions of the physical parameters obtained with CIGALE are derived using a method that explores the entire model grid, allowing the likelihood for each parameter value to be determined.
 Using these likelihoods, we further confirm that their age and E(B-V) are not degenerate in the SED fitting performed with the current dataset.
 The number of the final samples of LAEs is summarized in Table~\ref{tab:LAE_samples}.